erezsh/runtype/docs/dispatch.rst

 1. The overload decorator must be placed above the dispatch decorator.

+2. For MyPy's benefit, more specific functions should be placed above less specific functions.

-1. The last dispatched function of each function group, must be written without type declarations, and without the overload decorator.
-It is recommended to use this function for error handling.
+3. The last dispatched function of each function group, must be written without type declarations (making it the least specific), and without the overload decorator.
+It is recommended to use this function for error handling and default functionality.

-3. Mypy doesn't support all of the functionality of Runtype's dispatch, such as full specificity resolution.
+Note: Mypy doesn't support all of the functionality of Runtype's dispatch, such as full specificity resolution.
 Therefore, some valid dispatch constructs will produce an error in mypy.

 Example usage: